hujhax/austin-improv-wiki/Jon Bolden.md

 Jon Bolden is an improv performer, director, and photographer who works primarily at [[The Hideout Theatre]].
 He's one of the co-producers of the Out of Bounds Comedy festival.

+## Teaching
+Jon teaches all levels at [[The Hideout Theatre]].
+In the fall of 2014, he will being teaching *Introduction to Improv* and *Improv for Actors* at the State Theater for Acting.
+Jon and [[Roy Janik]] have developed a workshop series on being positive called *The Power of Positivity*.

+Jon has also taught workshops in Alaska, Seattle, Oklahoma, Ohio, Houston, and Washington DC.

 ## History
 Jon moved to downtown Austin in 2007, where he stumbled upon a Christmas performance of the [[Available Cupholders]] at [[The Hideout Theatre]].
 It was his first experience seeing live improv.
 He attended the free [[Tuesday Night Jam]] the following week and has been involved weekly since.